pablomatiasgomez/real-estate-listings/README.md

 Then you can run it using `./scripts/start.sh` which will run the app in background and notify of any change.

-If you want o run the app periodically, you could set up a cron like this:
+If you want to run the app periodically, you could set up a cron like this:

 ```
 10 7 * * * /usr/local/bin/node /path/real-estate-listings/src/main.js >> /path/real-estate-listings/logs/stdout.log 2>&1